joshmoran/justit_assignment1/README.md

 > To review, please refer to "Chosen website - codeacademy - EDITRED.jpg"

+> In the folder 'Task 2 - Analysis and Design' Please find a complete screen view for
+> - Mobile view
+> - Tablet View
+> - Desktop

 # Index System
 1. Assignment Task
 2. Webpage breakdown